SunStarSys/www/content/CMS/technology.md

 - Website source trees aren't quite like software source trees, in terms of how you alter and manage them.
 It's more aligned with [devops / trunk-based development](/essays/devops) than it is with `gitflow`.

 - If you need to distribute and deal with resulting build trees using version control, you will not like git at large scale.
 Especially when integrating binary artifacts, built using this system or using a third party builder that you use locally to just upload those build results directly to our target repositories.
-This way you can avoid unnecessary clutter and bloat in your site's source tree, unlike how it'd work with git, using branches in a repository common to both your source and built trees.
+This way you can avoid unnecessary clutter and bloat in your site's source tree, unlike how it'd work with git, using branches in a repository common to both your source and build trees.

 - Subversion lets you do partial/sparse checkouts of `HEAD`; with Git it's the entire branch (which includes history) or nothing.